Margery0011/Deep-Learning-Triptolide-ncRNAsequence-target-prediction-model/README.md

 ### (5) Synthesizing the expectations for each window

-- Calculate the average of the normalized degree of association between each window e=i=0n-1pi/n, and calculate the normalized degree of association according to the maximum and minimum values ​​recorded before: p = e*(max_affinity-min_affinity ) + min_affinity.
+- Calculate the average of the normalized degree of affinity between each window e=i=0n-1pi/n, and calculate the normalized degree of affinityaccording to the maximum and minimum values ​​recorded before: p = e*(max_affinity-min_affinity ) + min_affinity.

 - At the same time, statistically speaking, the longer the sequence, the greater the probability of binding and is proportional to the length, so p = p × the length of the pirna / the length of the window 23